 Born and raised in Auckland — he lived in Oratia, and later Mount Roskill — Beesley was converted to movies as a child after witnessing 2001: A Space Odyssey.
 As a child he made "little horror films, silly things, funny but dumb".
 After time as a business journalist, he joined production house Communicado, and worked on reality-based shows Heroes and the rugby-themed Mud and Glory.

-Then Beesley moved into drama.
-Shortland Street gave him valuable experience at telling stories under tight time constraints.
-In the early 90s he also directed many episodes of acclaimed but shortlived ensemble drama Homeward Bound.
+Then Beesley moved into directing drama.
+Shortland Street provided valuable experience at telling stories under tight time constraints.
+In the early 90s he also directed multiple episodes of acclaimed but shortlived TV3 drama Homeward Bound.

 He also met American producer Steve Sachs, when they worked on docu-drama True Life Stories.
 As Sachs put it: "Mark directed three episodes and we just clicked."
 The two would collaborate again on Montana Sunday Theatre drama Highwater, which starred Michael Hurst as a big city advertising man reappraising his life when he visits a small backwater town for a job.